CleverLever/cl_varnish_admin.ee_addon/USAGE.md

 ### {exp:cl_varnish_admin:expire}

-Sets ExpressionEngines's response Expire and Cache-control header for the given template for Varnish to interpret.
+Sets ExpressionEngine's response Expire and Cache-control header for the given template for Varnish to interpret.

 #### Parameters